jamesletts/glideinWMSMonitor/README.md

    * condor_history_dump.sh:     Dumps schedd ClassAds for recently run jobs and the current queue.
    * condor_history_analyze.sh:  Analyzes the dump of the schedd ClassAds.

+To do:

+   * Switch to using SiteDB API when possible? https://github.com/dmwm/WMCore/blob/master/src/python/WMCore/Services/SiteDB/SiteDB.py